Categories > Places

 Boyle – East Athabasca County

 The Boyle area offers multiple birdwatching opportunities and wildlife spotting.
 Much of this area is connected to a large section of undisturbed Boreal forest.
+There are also a varied selection of camping opportunities.

 Travel north from Edmonton to Waskatenau.
 Just before Waskatenau, turn north onto Hwy 831 at the traffic circle.
 Follow Hwy 831 to Long Lake Provincial Park.
 Turn east on TWP 631A and follow to the campground.
 Two sections of the campground offer birdwatching opportunities.
 There is a day-use and beach area in the north section and a smaller dock and beach section in the south section.